uclaacm/hackschool-f20/session-7-intro-react/README.md

 ```

 ### Careful!
 A _gotcha_ to look out for
-Often times we will be using our prop data within html
+Often times we will use our prop data within HTML
 elements.
 For example

 ```js